How do you decide what to believe?

 QR codes are two-dimensional barcodes, or really matrix codes, used to encode arbitrary digital information.
 A Toyota subsidiary created QR codes to track vehicles during the manufacturing process.
 They can encode up to 7,089 numeric characters, 4,296 alphanumeric characters, or 2,953 bytes of 8-bit data.
 They are frequently used to encode URLs.
 See the Wikipedia article for lots of technical details on the code design.

-For example, using this very useful online QR code generator, I created the QR code you see at right here.
-It encodes the URL http://cromwell-intl.com/ in a 250x250 pixel representation.
+For example, using a very useful online QR code generator, I created the QR code you see here.
+It encodes the URL https://cromwell-intl.com/ in a 250x250 pixel representation.
 However, careful counting reveals that the code pattern is really 25x25 cells each 10x10 pixels, making it a Version 2 QR code.
 You can select different image sizes and different encoding schemes to encode different types of information sets.
 This QR code generator is usefully flexible.

 All this is great as long as we are cooperating, playing nicely together across the network with neither of us trying to mislead the other.
 The risk, as I see it, comes about because these codes are especially opaque to the would-be human user.
 Compare these two reasonably human-friendly URLS: http://www.fsb.ru/ and http://www.disney.com/